 In addition to fine art, he maintained a long, successful career in New York as a designer, illustrator, and art director.
 From 1990 until he left the firm in 2011, he acted as creative director for the communications agency, Adventure House NYC.
 In this role, he headed branding and communication strategy for a broad range of clients, including MasterCard, Citibank, The New York Stock Exchange, Cambridge University Press, Lifetime Television, and Starwood Hotels and Resorts.

 He is also a published children’s book author and illustrator, and his children’s book art is included in the permanent collection the the Mazza Museum of International Children’s Book Art.
 He has shown at the National Arts Club in New York, The Salmagundi Club, the Dacia Gallery, the R.J.D.
-Gallery, The West Virginia University Art Museum, and the West Virginia Cultural Center.
-His paintings have been included in American Art Collector, and Poets and Artists magazines, as well as the book, 21st Century Figurative art: The Resurrection of Art.
+Gallery, The West Virginia University Art Museum, Tamarak, ETC, and the West Virginia Cultural Center.
+His paintings have been included in American Art Collector, Fine Art Connoisseur, and Poets and Artists magazines, as well as the book, 21st Century Figurative Art: The Resurrection of Art.
 His work can be found in institutional and private collections throughout the United States.